nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 Refer to the guide [_Setting up and getting started_](SettingUp.md).

 --------------------------------------------------------------------------------------------------------------------
+## **Introduction**
+**Tutor Tracker** is a desktop tuition management application meant for secondary students to track their tuition information, such as upcoming tuition appointments and tutor's contact information.
+It focuses on the Command Line Interface (CLI) while providing users with a simple and clean Graphical User Interface (GUI).
+Thus, the main interaction with **Tutor Tracker** will be done through commands.

+Tutor Tracker is an all-in-one tuition management solution for tech-savvy secondary school students.
+The features of Tutor Tracker includes:

+- Viewing of tutors' profile
+- Adding new tuition appointments
+- Filtering tutors by personal preference (i.e. availability, experiences, name, location, price, etc.)
+- Viewing upcoming tuition appointments

+The purpose of this Developer Guide is to help you understand the design and implementation of Tutor Tracker to get started on your contributions to Tutor Tracker.

 ## **Design**
+This section will help you learn more about the design and structure of Tutor Tracker.
+Each section will describe and explains how each component of the application works.
+It's noteworthy to mention that the Tutor Tracker follows an Object-Oriented Programming paradigm.

 ### Architecture

 <img src="images/ArchitectureDiagram.png" width="450" />

+_Figure 1.
+Architecture Diagram of Tutor Tracker_

 The ***Architecture Diagram*** given above explains the high-level design of the App.
 Given below is a quick overview of each component.